 Importance of Budgeting in Project Management

 Budgeting helps measurement of performance against expenditure.
 In a business, it ensures that resources are fully available for the workflow to support business growth and smooth functioning.
-Budgeting makes sure the availability of capital is set straight as well as providing estimates for expenditure and revenue.
-The business can focus on making the project reach successful completion, with good returns on investment.
+Budgeting makes sure the availability of capital is set straight and provides estimates for expenditure and revenue.
+The business can focus on making the project reach successful completion with good returns on investment.

 To sum up the importance of budgeting, we can lay down the following points:

 1. Budgeting helps restrict unnecessary expenditure to balance revenue against cash flow.

 2. With budgeting, it is ensured that money is appropriately allocated to the prioritized objectives of the project at hand.

 3. A properly drafted budget plan ensures that all levels of management are aware of how the project should be conducted.
 This ensures good communication and a shared vision.